nicolelub/jump-game/README.md

-# PortfolioGitHub1
-# Hi there, I'm Nicole Lub! 👋
+# Hi there, I'm Nicole Lubaczewska! 👋

 Welcome to my GitHub profile!
 I'm excited to share my journey in software development with you.